Arabic Store Owner Wins Insurance Dispute

 The case is Upscale Fashions, Inc. v Underwriters at Lloyd’s London, Court No. 2018-CA-0015, decided on August 29, 2018 by the Court of Appeal, Fourth Circuit, State of Louisiana.

-Legal interpreters and translators for lawyers at All Language Alliance, Inc. are available to translate face-to-face and written communication between insurance adjusters, claims examiners, insurance defense attorneys and non-English-speaking insureds from any language, including Arabic, Vietnamese, Korean, Cantonese, Russian, Polish, Mandarin, Hmong, Tigrinya, Amharic, Chinese, Japanese, Farsi, Polish, Bengali, Spanish.
+Legal interpreters and translators for lawyers at All Language Alliance, Inc. are available to translate face-to-face in-person deposition interpreting, remote deposition interpreting, and written communication between insurance adjusters, claims examiners, insurance defense attorneys and non-English-speaking insureds from any language, including Arabic, Vietnamese, Korean, Cantonese, Russian, Polish, Mandarin, Hmong, Tigrinya, Amharic, Chinese, Japanese, Farsi, Polish, Bengali, Spanish.

 Contact us today to retain an insurance claims interpreter in any language.